-In 2017, operational risks, inter alia risks related to ensuring Latvijas Banka's business continuity, information and information systems security, as well as physical security were appropriately managed and did not substantially hamper Latvijas Banka's operation.
+In 2018, operational risks, inter alia risks related to ensuring Latvijas Banka's business continuity, information and information systems security, as well as physical security were appropriately managed.
+The above risks as well as events disclosed in Note 47 did not substantially hamper Latvijas Banka's operation.